Jo Turner (Director)

 Jo works as a director, writer, dramaturg and actor.
 He is a graduate of Melbourne University and the Ecole Jacques Lecoq.
 As a director he has particularly specialised in new work, both written and devised, but loves a bit of good commercial theatre as well.

-Jo also teaches at NIDA and the Actor’s Centre.
+Jo also teaches casually for the full time acting courses at NIDA and the Actor’s Centre.